hasura/graphql-engine/docs/graphql/manual/migrations/reference/metadata-format.rst

         timeout_seconds: 40

-The above example is same to the previous except the url is specified directly not via environment variable.
+The above example is the same as the previous one except that the URL is specified directly and not via an environment variable.

 functions.yaml
 ^^^^^^^^^^^^^^